The large grants programme is now closed.

 What makes a good application?

-You must ensure that your application clearly outlines how your work furthers the aims of the Lipman-Miliband Trust.
-We encourage you to visit our impact page and read about previously funded projects to see how we apply these aims in our funding.
+• We encourage you to read our mission statement and visit our impact page and read about previously funded projects to see how we apply these aims in our funding.

 How long does the application process take?